eead-csic-compbio/AlloSHP/README.md

 WGAs must be computed to find syntenic segments among the reference genomes available for read mapping.
 By default this uses [CGaln](https://github.com/rnakato/Cgaln), which requires the input sequences to be [soft-masked](https://genomevolution.org/wiki/index.php/Masked) ahead.
-In our example we set *B. distachyon* as the master reference genome for being the best quality assembly at hand.
+In our example we set *B. distachyon* as the master reference genome for being the best quality assembly at hand (see 2.3 below).
 In this we now find out syntenic segments on the other genomes, defined as secondary genomes (*B. stacei*).
 Each individual reference is hence considered a **subgenome** to which reads map: